shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 17. Visualize Time Blocks
 ### Non-functional Requirements
 ### Summary
-- s
+- User will be able to see the time they allotted for themselves on a calendar
-### Actors
+## Actors
-- the user
+- User
-- the flash card
+- System
+….

-### Preconditions
+## Preconditions
-- the user must be signed in.
+- User is logged in
+- User has created time blocks
+## Triggers
-- the
+- User views the calendar
-### Triggers

-### Primary Sequence
+## Primary Sequence
-- step 1 action
-- step 2 action
-- etc
+- System shows user the calendar view
+- System displays added time blocks on calendar
+- User is able to click and view details of time block events
+- User can see conflicts and resolve them (see create time blocks)
-### Primary Postconditions
+## Primary Postconditions
--postcondition
-- postcondition
-- etc
+- Able to see time blocks added to account by user
+- User can recolor blocks
-### Alternate Sequences
+## Alternate Sequences
-- Only if you have alt seq
-- Step 1 alt. seq.
-- step 2 alt. seq.
-- etc
+- If no time blocks are on account the system won’t display anything
 ### Alternate Trigger
 ### Alternate Postconditions